KittyGiraudel/sass-guidelines/en/_errors.md

 As an example, let’s say you build a getter function to access values from a specific map.
 You could throw an error if the requested key does not exist in the map.

 {% include snippets/errors/02/index.html %}

+For more information on how to use `@error` efficiently, [this introduction about error handling](http://webdesign.tutsplus.com/tutorials/an-introduction-to-error-handling-in-sass--cms-19996) should help you.